OMAHA – Students, faculty, staff and visitors have more permit options than ever before.

 Both the Pacific Street Garage and West Parking Garage will be open for hourly and daily parking.
 Pay-to-park by the hour with the ParkOmaha app or new kiosks in both garages.
 ParkOmaha app users will find lot zone numbers clearly posted at eligible parking sites.

-Advanced purchase, full-day permits are available online for a discounted price.
+Advanced purchase, full-day permits are available on MavPARK for a discounted price.

 Beginning July 1, discounted carpool permits will be available for student or faculty/staff carpools of two or more riders.
 Carpool permits are assigned a reserved stall in one of the UNO garages, and must use that stall if parking on campus from 7 A.M. to 5 P.M.
 Monday through Friday.

 No carpool partner?
 Parking Services can help you find a match!
 Fill out a ride matching form on MavSYNC to get started.

-In 2016, Parking Services introduced a route running directly between Scott housing and Criss Library.
-In August 2017, Parking Services will transition all its shuttle routes to express routes, meaning that the routes run between a single point on each campus, rather than stopping at multiple sites per campus.
-Updated route maps and schedules will be available on the Parking Services website in Summer 2017.
+Parking Services is transitioning all its shuttle routes to express routes, meaning that the routes run between a single point on each campus, rather than stopping at multiple sites per campus.
+Updated route maps and schedules are now available on the Parking Services website.

 During Fall 2017 and Spring 2018, shuttles to and from Center Campus Lot 26 (Baxter Arena) will run from 7 A.M. to 5 P.M., circulating every 20 – 30 minutes.
 Stops will occur at Lot 26, Scott Campus and Dodge Campus.
 No permit is required to park in Lot 26.